 Gabby and I had another conversation about Hive and what a Community Interest Company (CIC) is.
 We discussed why Hive was established and its aims and objectives.
 We discussed how I might be able to support Hive and in particular, the Youth Group.
 Before long, I was volunteering with Hive Youth and meeting some amazing young people.

 Before coming out, I hadn’t met or spoken at length to anyone from the LGBTQ+ community.
 Nor had I spoken with the very many allies of this Rainbow Family who come to Hive.
 Not knowing how I would be received was a little unnerving, but this feeling of unease evaporated in moments.
-Now as I write this in November 2022, I am fully integrated into the Hive family.
+Now as I write this, I am fully integrated into the Hive family.
 I am included in decision making, my views are respected and my contribution to the community is appreciated.
 The big win for me is that I love the comradery and friendship of all the team.

 As an older person working with young people, I thought they might find me difficult to relate to, especially as I sometimes get peoples pronouns mixed up in error.
 The reality is the mutual respect within the group is amazing and my age isn’t a barrier to us getting along.

 We were having a discussion one evening about the use of the term ‘queer’, when a member of the group stopped the conversation and addressed me.
 They realised that during my lifetime the term ‘queer’ was derogatory and wondered if I was comfortable with them using the term in front of me.
 I actually use the term to describe myself but this and many other examples, illustrate the care and compassion we all have for each other.